bonovoxly/bitcoin-node/README.md

 - An AWS account.
 - [AWS access and secret keys associated with that account](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+- An SSH public key uploaded to the AWS account.
+This defaults to the name `dev`.
 - Terraform v0.10.6 or later.

 # Deployment